loyjoy/welcome/help/bots/processes/process.md

 ![close_processes editor](https://raw.githubusercontent.com/loyjoy/welcome/master/help/bots/processes/close_process_editor.png)

 Now you can adjust the different process blocks.
-Feel free to insert your prefered text into the text fields.
-Click on each process block to edit its texts.
+Insert your preferred text into the text fields.
+Click on a process block to edit its texts.

-If you want to try out what you have built up so far.
-Hit "Refresh Preview" and open the chat window by clicking on the chat bubble at the bottom.
-Your chatbot will open and you can check out your progress.
-Whenever you wish to restart the flow, simply press "Refresh Preview" again.
+If you want to try out what you have built so far, click on 'Refresh Preview' and open the chat window by clicking on the chat bubble at the bottom.
+Your chatbot will open and you can check your progress.
+Whenever you want to restart the process, just click "Refresh Preview" again.

 Do not worry about saving your progress.
 We have your back! **Every edit is automatically saved.**